Professor of Electrical and Computer Engineering

 B.S., Electrical and Electronics Engineering – Rand Afrikaans University, South Africa

 Professor Johan Enslin is a Fellow of the IEEE and SAIEE and Registered Professional Engineer in South Africa.
-He is the Director for the Zucker Family Graduate Education Center and the Duke Energy Endowed Chaired Professor in SmartGrid at Clemson University in North Charleston SC.
+He is the Duke Energy Endowed Chaired Professor in SmartGrid and the Director of the Energy Systems Program, at Clemson University in North Charleston SC.
 He is also a Distinguished Visiting Professor at University of Johannesburg in South Africa.
 He comes to Clemson as the first Director for the Energy Production and Infrastructure Center (EPIC) and the Duke Energy Distinguished Chair in Power System at University of North Carolina, Charlotte.
 Johan has combined a balanced industry and academic career with 35-year leadership experience in industry and academia throughout the US, Europe and South Africa.
 He served as an executive, with P/L responsibilities for private business operations and a professor in electrical engineering.
 Dr. Enslin initiated and led renewable energy teams, incubate startup companies and was the lead PI for large multi-disciplinary power system research, planning and construction projects.
 Some of his industry appointments include Chief Technology Officer, Petra Solar; Vice President, Quanta Technologies; Vice President, KEMA; General Manager at Alpha Energy; Director, ESKOM and Spoornet.

 Dr. Enslin’s research is focused mainly in the area of building a smarter, modern power grid.
 Among others he is evaluating the role and optimization of energy storage technologies in grid modernization.
 Priority is given to technologies and approaches that support large-scale renewable energy integration, improve energy efficiency, stack performance and show positive business cases.
 A stacked-value methodology for integrating and controlling energy storage is developed and evaluated with field trials at utility substations.
 Other research areas include Virtual Power Plants, distributed intelligence for distribution assets and smart power electronic converters.